jeroen66124/jeroen66124.github.io/_posts/2023-05-06-run-full-bitcoin-node-umbrel-os.md

 {% include embed/youtube.html id='Uu1TuE6RdKM' %}

 > This guide is written with the ESXi type-1 hypervisor in mind, but can also be applied to a bare-metal installation.
-If you want to install Umbrel OS on bare-metal, start the guide from the [Set up Ubuntu](https://vskills.nl/posts/run-full-bitcoin-node-umbrel-os/#step-2-set-up-ubuntu-server) section
+If you want to install Umbrel OS on bare-metal, start the guide from the [Set up Ubuntu Server](https://vskills.nl/posts/run-full-bitcoin-node-umbrel-os/#step-2-set-up-ubuntu-server) section
 {: .prompt-tip }

 ## Introduction